TraverseJurcisin/Horticulture-Assistant-HASS-REPO/custom_components/horticulture_assistant/data/local/plants/temperature/README.md

-# Temperature Targets
+﻿# Temperature Targets

-Temperature templates define recommended air and root-zone conditions for each stage.
-Coordinators reference these values to raise binary sensors, compute heat stress warnings, and enrich the provenance reports returned by services.
+Temperature templates describe recommended air and root-zone conditions for each growth stage.
+Coordinators use these values to flag environment deviations and to calculate advisory metrics.

----

-## Schema Overview
+## Schema

 ```json
 {